Myanmar Landslide Kills 34, Many More Feared Missing - UrduPoint

 "I heard a huge noise and turned round to see my home being hit by the mud," she said, crying.

-Rescue workers spent Saturday morning loading bodies wrapped in plastic onto the back of flatbed trucks as worried villagers looked on.
+- Mud and water - Rescue workers on Saturday continued to carry out excavated bodies wrapped in plastic to waiting ambulances, wading through pools of water and ankle-deep sludge.

+Crying relatives of the missing watched on helpless under a steady torrent of rain, as nearby flood waters edged closer to the village.

-Tin Htay described how he and his family managed to escape when the landslide hit his house and his efforts to rescue others trapped by the mud.
+Tin Htay, who escaped with his family from their home, described his efforts to rescue others trapped by the mud.

 "I dragged a woman and two children from a car but I could not reach two other people, so I had to leave them," the 30-year-old said.